pkp/pkp-docs/dev/upgrade-guide/en/index.md

 ### A Note on Versions

-All PKP applications use a variant of [Semantic Versioning](https://semver.org) (see the [Admin Guide](/admin-guide)) described as `major.minor.revision-build`.
+All PKP applications use a variant of [Semantic Versioning](https://semver.org) described as `major.minor.revision-build`.
 Each point of the version number describes the kind of changes you can expect.

 | Type     | Example    | Description                                                                                                 |
 | -------- | ---------- | ----------------------------------------------------------------------------------------------------------- |